|

 - FINNGUALA:

-Variant of Irish/Gaelic Fionnghuala,
+Variant spelling of Irish Gaelic Fionnghuala,

 meaning "white shoulder."